wing5wong/artisan-whs-static/source/_courses/SCIE.md

 type: Compulsory	 - Full Year
 description: ""
 maori_title: ""
-background: "To introduce students to Science and its place in the world around us.
+body: "To introduce students to Science and its place in the world around us.
 To practice and use the scientific method of investigation and apply it to various situations."
 year: "9"
 credits: ""
 entry_requirements: ""